 Employers who violate these legal obligations by failing to pay their workers an agreed-upon wage (which can be no less than minimum wage) based on the number of hours the workers have worked face significant financial consequences.
 By law, employees can sue their employers to recover unpaid wages, plus an additional amount as “liquidated damages,” plus attorney fees to pay for the employees' lawyers' time.
 The laws also bar employers from retaliating against employees who enforce these rights.

 Taking legal action against an employer for unpaid wages, however, requires following specific procedures which, if not complied with, can sink a case.
-The employment lawyers at Sibley Dolman and Dolman Law Group have years of experience guiding workers through the process of recovering unpaid wages and damages from employers who try to cheat them.
+The employment lawyers at Dolman Law Group Accident Injury Lawyers, PA have years of experience guiding workers through the process of recovering unpaid wages and damages from employers who try to cheat them.

 Discrimination (Including Sexual Harassment)

 It is illegal under Florida law (as well similar federal laws) for an employer with 15 or more employees, an employment agency, or a labor organization to hire, fire, segregate, or discriminate against any individual with respect to compensation, terms, conditions, or privileges of employment, “because of such individual's race, color, religion, sex, pregnancy, national origin, age, handicap, or marital status.”
 Separately, it is also illegal under state law for a Florida employer of two or more workers to discriminate on the basis of sex by paying unequal wages for equal work.